DennisLiu1993/Fastest_Image_Pattern_Matching/README.md

 3. optimizing rotation time comsuming from OpenCV by setting needed "size" and modifying rotation matrix
 5. rotation precision is as high as possible
 6. **SIMD version of image convolution** (especially useful for large templates)
-7. optimizing the function GetNextMaxLoc (), for special cases whose template sizes are extremely smaller than source sizes, and for large TargetNumber.
+7. optimizing the function GetNextMaxLoc () with struct s_BlockMax, for special cases whose template sizes are extremely smaller than source sizes, and for large TargetNumber.

    It gets so far.